 Items to Keep at Grandma’s House

-Whether you only see Grandma and Grandpa once or twice a year, or you visit them (with baby in tow) regularly, traveling with all of the necessary baby gear can be a real pain in the you know what.
-Rather than make yourself crazy, why not leave a few things at your parents’ house (permanently) and make the trip a little less miserable for everyone involved?
+Whether you only see Grandma and Grandpa once or twice a year, or you visit them (with baby in tow) regularly, traveling with all of the necessary baby gear can be a real pain in the you-know-what.
+Rather than make yourself crazy, why not leave a few essential items to keep at your parents’ house (permanently) and make the trip a little less miserable for everyone involved?
 Check out our must-have items to keep at Grandma’s house!

 1. Somewhere for baby to sleep.

 Grandma loves her grand babies, but we’re guessing she probably doesn’t want to listen to your little darling scream bloody murder all night long.
 Can we get an amen?
 A safe, comfortable place for baby to sleep is a must-have.
 A portable crib is a fantastic option.
 We love the Lotus Travel Crib from Guava Family!

 Unlike the heavy, clunky, dinosaur cribs of yesteryear, the Lotus is lightweight, portable (it packs neatly into a backpack), and even machine washable.
 Hallelujah!